ZhaoDu/Self-Driving-ND-P1-LaneLinesFinding/README.md

 ### Following aspects can be taken into consideration to boost the solution in the future

-* Image from infrared camera
+* Image from infrared camera can be used
 * Add an outlier reduction approach like RANSAC on the hough lines

 [//]: # (Image References)